 In addition to the physical dangers of the world, characters are often accosted by sniffles and common ailments, as well as many serious bacterial and viral diseases.
-In this game, when it comes to disease and plague, running out of tissues is the least of your worries.
+Some diseases are spread Disease Levels Level Effect through touch, others through injury and direct contact with the blood, and others still are airborne.
+When it comes to sickness and plague, running out of tissues is the least of your worries.